Oxford Climate Tech & Sustainability Innovation Challenge 2021 – results announced!

 The competition element of the challenge will involve selecting a winner and 5 runners up by a panel of University members and partners.
 The winning prize will consist of £10,000, a market report conducted by IP Pragmatics worth £2,000 and an invitation to the GCV Symposium in London on 3-4 November 2021.
 The prize for each runner up will be £1,000.

-It’s simple to apply, just fill in the application form.
+It’s simple to apply, using our short application form.
 A shortlist of applicants will be invited to make a pitch to the judging panel on 22nd October.